 You’ll Lose Your Chic Over These Easy Halloween Door Decorations

-Who knows what All Hallows Eve will look like this year, but one thing’s for sure: You can have an awesome entryway, even if trick-or-treaters don’t come to your stoop (more candy for you anyway, right?).
+All Hallows Eve may be a little more low-key this year, but one thing’s for sure: You can have an awesome entryway, even if you don't have the DIY skills to whip up a social-distancing-friendly candy slide.
 These Halloween door decorations will boost your spirits—and make for one heck of a ‘gram—but the best part?
 You don’t have to be a Martha Stewart-caliber crafter to tackle any of them.
 In fact, some are as simple as clicking “add to cart.”
 Consider it our treat to you.

 1. Bring on the Zombie…Flamingos?

 Oversized, cartoony spiders and skeleton flamingos are a lighthearted take on the typical undead theme come Halloween.
 See how Elsie Larson of A Beautiful Mess sets a whimsically spooky vibe, then borrow some of her ideas to outfit your space.

 Trailing vines, ferns and the occasional skull set an otherworldly tone to your front door.
 But all of that means nothing if you're stumbling toward your front steps.
 Stay on theme with these vintage-inspired lampposts.
 Paired with a few faux crows (Amazon sells a six-pack for $18), the effect is haunting, not horrifying.